Thai-Style Green Curry

 Instructions

-1. Put all the paste ingredients into a food processor and whiz to a thick paste, pushing the mixture down from time to time with a spatula
+1. Put all the paste ingredients into a food processor and whizz to a thick paste, using a spatula to push the mixture down from time to time.

 Looking for Slimming World Syns or Weight Watchers (WW) Points?